lrcouto/libasm/README.md

 February 25th 2021 - Wrote a "Hello, World!" code.
 This stuff is very counter-intuitive, but I think it's starting to make some sense.

+February 26th 2021 - More studying, a couple more tests, and I think I got enough of a grasp of the syntax to start writing the functions.
+I'm starting with a Makefile so I can link/compile them.

 ---
 </details>